MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/unified-service-desk-dynamics-365-web-client-package.md

 ---
 title: "Unified Service Desk Web Client package | MicrosoftDocs"
-description: "Overview of the Web Client sample application." ms.date: 08/23/2017 ms.topic: article
+description: "Learn about the Web Client sample application that's part of Unified Service Desk and how you can use it." ms.date: 08/23/2017 ms.topic: article
 author: mh-jaya